SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Changing_the_IP_of_a_DMA.md

    1. Restart the elasticsearch-service-x64 service.

-1. If your DataMiner is Cloud Connected, you'll have to restart following services **on both DMAs**:
+1. If your DataMiner Agent is connected to the cloud, restart the following services **on both DMAs**:

-   1. DataMiner ArtifactDeployer
+   - DataMiner ArtifactDeployer

-   1. DataMiner Cloudfeed
+   - DataMiner CloudFeed

-   1. DataMiner CloudGateway
+   - DataMiner CloudGateway

-   1. DataMiner CoreGateway
+   - DataMiner CoreGateway

-   1. DataMiner FieldControl
+   - DataMiner FieldControl

-   1. DataMiner Orchestrator
+   - DataMiner Orchestrator

 1. Restart DataMiner on the DMA with the changed IP address.